 Daenerys Targaryen inferiority Complex can be clearly seen in the scene where they have defeated the army of the dead, and they are at the celebratory party.
 Everyone hails for Jon Snow and Arya Stark – and as the camera pans to a close-up of her face, we can see her self esteem deteriorating and her feeling inferior.

 This Inferiority Complex can be boiled down to her relationship with her sibling in her childhood.
 She grew up to believe that her brothers were better than her.
 Whether black or white, she was told that they were better than her!
 Only after both of them died, she could show her superiority.
 She devoted her life to break the wheel and establish her superiority.
 However, she could not break the wheel of her own Inferiority Complex.

-There’s no doubt that Daenerys is an iconic character – and one of the most layered one at that.
-However, she is also a great example of how a troubled childhood and cause you to have a cluster of mental problems throughout your life.
+There’s no doubt that Daenerys is an iconic character – and one of the most layered ones at that.
+However, she is also a great example of how a troubled childhood and causes you to have a cluster of mental problems throughout your life.